 FactGrid is a Wikibase installation — that is is both, a regular wiki and a database which you can use to make statements about objects of your interest — statements which you can then handle in practically any language in big data sets.

 In joint ventures with Wikimedia Germany and and the German National Library’s GND we are trying to bring this platform into the upcoming consort of federated Wikibase instances as a resource for research data.

 Why should I use the FactGrid for my own research?

 The biggest argument for a FactGrid account is the unbeatably flexible software, Wikibase, which we have managed to implement in a pilot project with the help of Wikimedia Germany – outside its primary location, Wikidata:

-- You are looking for a software that speaks virtually every language and in which you can enter data in any language and allow the output in practically any other language?
+- You are looking for a software that speaks practically every major language — a platform on which you can enter data in your language and allow others to read your data in their languages?
 Wikibase is this software.

 - Are you looking for software in which you can transparently coordinate a whole team?
 In Wikibase this is as easy as in the Wikipedia software MediaWiki .

 - You are looking for a database software that can do everything Digital Humanities databases normally want to do: network analysis, map representations, complex linked searches, timeline representations (in various formats) – a software that almost acts like human language yet provides full database services?
 Wikibase is this software.

 - Do you have data from previous projects which you want to build on?
 Wikibase has large-scale automatic input options.

 - You want to make sure that that other projects will actually use your date?
 Use a platform that allows the download and further work with your data offline in Excel or online in ever new projects.

 - You want to ask entirely new questions in your research?
 In Wikibase you can link any sort of objects with any kind of statements of your interest.